Singing at Emory

 The Concert Choir is between 40 and 50 voices, and is open by audition to all students in the university.
 Undergraduates and graduate students from all disciplines are welcome - you need not be a music major.
 Interested members should have a good choral background, i.e. High School choir, Honors Choirs, All-State Chorus, and the ability to read music is essential.
 The ensemble rehearses Monday and Wednesday 4:00-5:30pm and Friday 4:00-5:00pm in Emerson Concert Hall, Schwartz Center for the Performing Arts.

-Auditions for the 2018-2019 season have ended.
-Keep checking for information about next year’s auditions!
-For questions or concerns, please contact us.
+Auditions for the 2019-2020 season have ended.
+Check back for more information about next year’s auditions.

 Open to all Emory University students as well as to members of the Emory community, the University Chorus holds a unique place in Emory life.
 Music majors and nonmajors, undergraduates and graduate students, faculty and staff, parents and their children, workers and retirees, alumni and neighbors, all come together to rehearse each Monday night, united by their common love of singing.
 The chorus participates in the annual Festival of Nine Lessons and Carols, and regularly collaborates with the Department of Music's instrumental ensembles, including the Emory Wind Ensemble and the Emory University Symphony Orchestra.
 Recently performed works include Orff's Carmina Burana, the Brahms Requiem, Beethoven's Symphony No. 9, and the Haydn oratorio, The Creation.